Learning-Driven Exploration for Reinforcement Learning: Experiments

-This environment is similar to \textit{defend the center} except that the map is rectangular with the agent placed on one side and monsters spawning on the opposite wall.
+This environment is similar to \textit{DTC} except that the agent placed is on one side of the room and monsters are spawning on the opposite wall.
 The agent is rewarded one point for each kill and penalized one point for being dead.
 Here, the agent is provided with unlimited ammunition and limited health that decreases with each attack the agent takes from the monsters.
 The agent observes raw frames and can attack, turn left or turn right in a state.
 The episode ends when the agent is dead or episode times out with 2100 steps (60 seconds).
 The goal is to kill at least 16 monsters before the agent dies, i.e. to obtain at least 15 points in one episode.
-EBE is compared to the same baselines as considered in Section \ref{subsubsection:dtc}.
-Details about the experimental setup are given in Appendix A.
+EBE is compared to the same baselines as considered in Section \ref{subsubsection:dtc}, see Table \ref{tab:variants-of-egreedy}.
+Details about the experimental setup are given in Appendix \ref{appendix-vizdoom}.

-The experimental results are shown in Figure \ref{fig:dtl_results} where, similar to Figure \ref{fig:dtc_results}, (a) plots mean test rewards per episode and (b) plots mean training reward per episode.
-Figure \ref{fig:dtl_results}(a) that agent trained with EBE exploration attains the maximum mean test reward per episode after about 30\% of training epochs as compared to other exploration strategies.
-Moreover, Figure \ref{fig:dtl_results}(b) shows deep exploration, defined in Section \ref{section:deep_exploration}, where EBE was able to perform high reward training episodes early on in the training process.
-This result shows that EBE performs effective exploration on high-dimensional RL tasks without having to tune any hyperparameters.
+The experimental results are shown in Figure \ref{fig:dtc_results_dtl_results}.
+Figure \ref{fig:dtc_results_dtl_results}(c) shows that agent trained with EBE exploration attains the maximum mean test reward after about 30\% of training epochs as compared to other exploration strategies.
+Moreover, Figure \ref{fig:dtc_results_dtl_results}(d) shows deep exploration, defined in Section \ref{section:deep_exploration}, where EBE was able to perform high reward training episodes early on in the training process.